5jt/dyalog-cookbook/manuscript/08-Testing.md

 I> Note how using the references `U` and `A` here simplifies the code greatly.

-Now we try to execute these test cases:
+Now we try to execute the newly introduced second test case:

 ~~~
       #.Tests.GetHelpers
       RunThese 2
---- Test framework "Tester" version 3.6.0 from YYYY-MM-DD ----------------
+--- Test framework "Tester" version 3.9.0 from YYYY-MM-DD ----------------
 Searching for INI file testcases_{computername}.ini
   ...not found
 Searching for INI file Testcases.ini